-S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC ("S&P"), and Moody's Investors Service, Inc. ("Moody's") have assigned insured ratings of "AA" (stable outlook) and "A1" (stable outlook), respectively, to the Bonds, as a result of a municipal bond insurance policy to be issued and delivered by Assured Guaranty Municipal Corp. ("AGM" or the "Insurer") at the time of delivery of the Bonds.
+S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC ("S&P") assigned an insured rating of "AA" (stable outlook), and Moody's Investors Service, Inc. ("Moody's") is expected to assign an insured rating of "A1" (stable outlook), respectively, to the Bonds, as a result of a municipal bond insurance policy to be issued and delivered by Assured Guaranty Municipal Corp. ("AGM" or the "Insurer") at the time of delivery of the Bonds.
 Additionally, Moody's has assigned an underlying rating of "Baa2" to the Bonds.